-- Multimode Graded-Index (GRIN) 1x2 Couplers for 850 \pm 40 nm Wavelength Range - 50:50, 90:10, or 99:1 Coupling Ratios - Ø50 μm Core Graded-Index Fibers - Available with No Connectors or 2.0 mm Narrow Key FC/PC Connectors - 300 mW Damage Threshold - Contact Us for Custom Wavelength and Connector Options
+- Multimode Graded-Index (GRIN) 1x2 Couplers for 850 ± 40 nm Wavelength Range - 50:50, 90:10, or 99:1 Coupling Ratios - Ø50 μm Core Graded-Index Fibers - Available with No Connectors or 2.0 mm Narrow Key FC/PC Connectors - 300 mW Damage Threshold - Contact Us for Custom Wavelength and Connector Options

-Thorlabs offers an array of multimode 1x2 fiber couplers with \emptyset 50 μ m core graded-index fibers operating at 850 \pm 40 nm.
-These couplers are available with 50:50, 90:10, or 99:1 split ratios, either unterminated or with 2.0 mm narrow key FC/PC connectors.
-Please note that the coupler with a 50:50 split ratio is available only with FC/PC connectors.
-All fiber leads are 1.0 +0.1/-0 m long and are jacketed in \emptyset 900 μ m loose tubing.
+Thorlabs offers an array of multimode 1x2 fiber couplers with $\varnothing 50~\mu m$ core graded-index fibers operating at $850~\pm~40~nm$.
+These couplers are available with 50:50, 90:10, or 99:1 split ratios.
+The coupler with a 50:50 split ratio is available with 2.0 mm narrow key FC/PC connectors.
+Fiber couplers with a 90:10 or 99:1 split ratio are offered only without connectors.
+All fiber leads are 1.0 +0.1/-0 m long and are jacketed in $\varnothing 900~\mu m$ loose tubing.
 These multimode couplers offer low insertion loss and excellent environmental and mechanical stability, making them ideal solutions for combining and splitting signals in multimode fiber systems, such as monitoring optical signals with minimum loss.
-Although specified for a \pm 40 nm wavelength range, these couplers can be used at other wavelengths (see the Graphs tab for information).
+Although specified for a $\pm 40~nm$ wavelength range, these couplers can be used at other wavelengths (see the Graphs tab for information).